LLNL/axom/src/axom/core/docs/sphinx/core_acceleration.rst

 Core acceleration
 ******************************************************

-Axom Core provides support to ease the implementation of user applications that intend to support execution utilizing accelerators.
-In order to supply this, Axom provides a simple API to access memory and computation, using RAJA and Umpire to access accelerators.
+Axom Core provides support for user applications that target accelerators.
+Axom lets users control execution space using RAJA and memory space using Umpire.

 .. warning::
    You do need to compile with RAJA and Umpire to fully leverage this Axom functionality.
    While both memory management and execution spaces in Axom will operate without these tools, they will offer little.

-The memory management submodule offers a singular interface which allows the user to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
+The memory management facility offers a singular interface which allows the user to leverage either C++ memory functions or Umpire, depending on the availability of Umpire at compilation.
 It supports a simple operation set: allocate, deallocate, reallocate, and copy.
-If Umpire is in use, an allocator can be specified -- see `Umpire documentation <https://readthedocs.org/projects/umpire>`_. for more details.
-Note that the fall-back to
-C++ memory functions is automatic, so one piece of code can handle standard C++ or C++ with Umpire.
+If Umpire is in use, an allocator can be specified -- see `Umpire documentation <https://readthedocs.org/projects/umpire>`_ for more details.
+Note that the fall-back to C++ memory functions is automatic, so the same piece of code can handle standard C++ or C++ with Umpire.
 However, to use advanced features, such as accessing unified memory, Umpire must be enabled, otherwise errors will occur at compilation.

 Here is an example of using Axom’s memory management tools: